 A schematic of the MSI-P910 terminal card is given in the Appendix.
-The card provides terminal strips for connecting field wiring for 16 channels (8 channels for the MSI-P910-8) using a 34-pin flat cable.
-Pads are also included for adding 250 Ohm precision resistors for 0-20 mA or 4-20 mA inputs.
-The 0-5V input range is used in these cases.
+The card provides terminal strips for connecting up to 16 channels using a 34-pin flat cable.
+Sites are included for adding 250 Ohm precision resistors for 0-20 mA or 4-20 mA inputs.